What is the best battery for a boat?

 What does that mean for boaters?
 It means when your boat is bouncing across waves or riding on a trailer and bouncing over railroad tracks and potholes, that they won't spill acid all over the inside of your boat.
 OPTIMA BLUETOP batteries also have dual terminals- traditional automotive-style SAE posts, as well as threaded terminals for connections typically found in boats and RVs, which makes hooking up and disconnecting your battery a snap.

-Fully-charged, our BLUETOPs will measure about 13.0-13.2 volts (~12.6-12.8V for the 34M) and we're so confident that maintaining proper battery voltage will maximize performance and lifespan, that we'll add a year of warranty coverage to your OPTIMA battery, if you purchase an OPTIMA Digital 1200 charger from us when you buy your OPTIMA battery at the same time.
+Fully charged, our ORANGETOPs will measure about 14.0 volts and our BLUETOPs will measure about 13.0-13.2 volts (~12.6-12.8V for the 34M).
+We're so confident that maintaining proper battery voltage will maximize performance and lifespan, that we'll add a year of warranty coverage to your OPTIMA battery, if you purchase an OPTIMA 1200 series charger from us when you buy your OPTIMA battery at the same time.